Binance Market Update (2022-09-18)

 Binance

-The global cryptocurrency market cap now stands at $0.98T, up by 1.16% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.96T, down by -0.92% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include SNM, PHB, and APE, up by 25%, 19%, and 15%, respectively.
+Market outperformers include HARD, SNM, and APE, up by 34%, 19%, and 13%, respectively.

 Top stories of the day: